Document Actions

 4 semesters – 120 credit points (cp)

-The study programme consists of individual modules.
-Each module comprises four semester hours per week.
-Students complete the modules with a final examination as given in the module description.
-The individual module grades determine the final grade of the study programme.
+The study programme is organized in modules (courses).
+Each module comprises four semester hours per week and is completed with a final examination as given in the module description.
+The final grade of the study programme is calculated from the achieved module grades.

 Structure of the Master's Degree Course